PayneLabs/camaleon-docker/README.md

 5. Update the Puma config, at config/puma.rb to use the port 8080.
 That's what the proxy server is configured to use.
 You can go ahead an update the number of threads as well - I set it to be between 0 and 16 threads (unless you want to set this through an environment variable, which might be helpful in a larger-scale production environment).
 6. Update your hosts configuration file - /etc/hosts to point camaleon.docker to 127.0.0.1 so that you can navigate to your site.
 Alternatively

+TODO:
+1. Install memcached, dalli for better caching
+2. Add redis for Rails
+3. Make production-ready so that users can easily deploy to a VPS/droplet/whatever or a docker host like heroku

 ## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](https://gist.github.com/) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).

 ## Authors

-* **Billie Thompson** - *Initial work* - [PurpleBooth](https://github.com/PurpleBooth)
+* **William Payne** - *Initial work* - [PayneLabs](https://github.com/PayneLabs)

 See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## Acknowledgments